yjg30737/pyqt_nsfw_image_filter_gui/README.md

 This works every images, not only real photo but paintings such as anime too.

+Having the background feature as well, for person who want to handle a lot of images with this

 ## How to Run
 1. clone this
 2. pip install -r requirements.txt